eduard93/docx/article_en.md

 3. Commit new folder.
 4. Add things you need  (hyperlink, table, etc.) to the document from step 1.
 5. Unpack modified file into an existing folder.
-6. Explore diff, removing unnecessary changes (links permutation, order of namespaces, etc.).
+6. Explore diff, removing unnecessary changes (links permutation, namespace order, etc.).
 7. Pack folder into document and check that it opens.
 8. Commit changed folder.